tolar/base64-file-plugin-doc/_docs/02_overview.md

 ![]({{ site.baseurl }}/assets/images/screenshot/project_tree/project_tree_links.svg){: style="width: auto; height: auto;" }

-There is an action to encode and insert the selected file from the tree into the file currently open in editor at the caret position.
+There are two actions to encode and insert the selected file from the tree into the file currently open in editor at the caret position.

 ![]({{ site.baseurl }}/assets/images/screenshot/project_tree/action_encode_file_and_insert_at_caret.svg){: style="width: auto; height: auto;" }